-In the localization context, assume for the moment that we have collected an ensemble of training images with groundtruth position information associated with each image.
-In other words, he have the full solution to the mapping problem in hand (we will relax this assumption in the following sections).
-The landmark learning framework operates by first selecting a set of local features from the images using a measure of visual attention, tracking those features across the ensemble of images by maximizing the correlation of the local image intensity of the feature, and subsequently parameterizing the set of observed features in terms of their behaviour as a function of the known positions of the robot (Figure 1).
+In the localization context, assume for the moment that we have collected an ensemble of training images with ground-truth position information associated with each image.
+The learning framework operates by first selecting a set of local features from the images using a measure of visual attention, tracking those features across the ensemble of images by maximizing the correlation of the local image intensity of the feature, and subsequently parameterizing the set of observed features in terms of their behaviour as a function of the known positions of the robot.